-Investing in rental property with a mortgage can yield an ROI up to 20%.
-This includes home equity.
-It’s markedly higher than the S&P 500’s 10% average annual return.
-It’s essential for anyone interested in real estate investing to grasp how to calculate ROI.
+Investing in rental property with a mortgage can yield an ROI of up to 20%, including home equity.
+That’s well above the S&P 500’s 10% average annual return.
+So if you’re serious about real estate investing, knowing how to calculate ROI isn’t optional.
+It’s the foundation everything else is built on.

 Table of contents